TravisWheelerLab/shopty/README.md

 #### Environment commands
 These are arbitrary commands that you want to run before the `run_command` is called in the generated script.

+### Shopty isn't working on slurm.
+How do I debug this?
+shopty generates slurm scripts to run each experiment.
+Navigate to an experiment's directory, request an interactive node, and run the slurm script with `bash slurm_script.sh`.